zilexa/Homeserver/filesystem/folderstructure/README.md

 In the Docker Compose file, you can see how to work around this issue, by mapping `Users/Local/Asterix` into the filesystem of the (Nextcloud or Filerun) container.

 ## Action to take
 I hope this makes sense.
 The script prep-folderstructure.sh will create the folder structure as described AND map those `asterix` documents and media folders to the server /home dir, replacing those personal folders for symlinks.
+Adjust at will before running it.